-- 26. CPCs shall take the necessary measures to prohibit catching, retaining on board, transhipping, transferring, landing, transporting, storing, selling, displaying or offering for sale bluefin tuna weighing less than 30 kg or with fork length less than 115 cm. - 27.
-By derogation of paragraph 26, a minimum size for bluefin tuna of 8 kg or 75 cm fork length shall apply to the following situations in accordance with the procedures set out in Annex 1. - a) Bluefin tuna caught by baitboats and trolling boats in the eastern Atlantic. - b) Bluefin tuna caught in the Adriatic Sea for farming purposes. - c) Bluefin tuna caught in the Mediterranean Sea by the coastal artisanal fishery for fresh fish by baitboats, longliners and handliners. - 28.
-For catching vessels and traps fishing actively for bluefin tuna, an incidental catch of maximum 5% of bluefin tuna weighing between 8 and 30 kg or with fork length between 75-115 cm may be authorized.
+- 28. The minimum size for bluefin tuna caught in the eastern Atlantic and Mediterranean shall be 30 kg or 115 cm fork length.
+Therefore, CPCs shall take the necessary measures to prohibit catching, retaining on board, transhipping, transferring, landing, transporting, storing, selling, displaying or offering for sale bluefin tuna weighing less than 30 kg or with fork length of less than 115 cm. - 29.
+By derogation from paragraph 28, a minimum size for bluefin tuna of 8 kg or 75 cm fork length shall apply to the following situations (see Annex 1). - a) Bluefin tuna caught in the eastern Atlantic by baitboats and trolling boats. - b) Bluefin tuna caught in the Mediterranean sea by the small scale coastal fleet fishery for fresh fish by baitboats, longliners and handliners; - c) Bluefin tuna caught in the Adriatic Sea for farming purposes.